 Treatments for blurry vision can sometimes be tricky since many different factors can cause the condition.
 If you experience sudden blurred vision that persists longer than a few hours, talk to your eye doctor.

 The first step in finding the right treatment for you is to find the exact cause.
 Your eye doctor may need to perform a slit lamp test.
-This is where they use eye drops to dilate your pupils to see what’s happening inside of the eye.
+This is where they use eye drops to dilate your pupils to see what’s happening inside the eye.

 Here are the treatments available for the most common causes of sudden blurred vision: